8ogdanovv/cv/README.md

 I've been working as a freelance Front-end Developer since 2019.
 During this time, I've had the opportunity to work on a variety of projects, collaborating with clients to create visually appealing and responsive web applications.
 My work has included HTML, CSS, JavaScript, and various front-end frameworks and libraries.
 This experience has further honed my skills and allowed me to deliver tailored solutions to different clients.

 ## Education

+I'm Vadym Chervoniak, a Full-stack developer with a passion for web development and IT.
+I have a strong background in Electrical Engineering and a Bachelor's degree in Electronics and Power Engineering from Chernivtsi National University and Electrical Equipment Management from Kamianets-Podilskyi Industrial College.

 ### Self-educational sources and Standards
 - [![React](https://img.shields.io/badge/React-dev-green)](https://react.dev)